Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 Insert awkward silence HERE…why?
 Because once again, Urbane Bronze is my fave option.
 Black Fox usually has a bit too much brown/saturation to suit the types of finishes I’m coordinating with.
 But this doesn’t mean it won’t work for YOUR home, so make sure you compare the two!

-- Thunder Gray’s LRV is 9, a touch lighter than Urbane Bronze’s 8.
+Thunder Gray’s LRV is 9, a touch lighter than Urbane Bronze’s 8.
+This makes them super comparable and often competing for the same project.

 KYLIE M’S FAVE COLOR

 Long story short, every single time, Urbane Bronze will be my favorite – that’s why he’s the boss.
-Thunder Gray is GORGEOUS, but I only use it when I want to see a bit more green coming through.
+Thunder Gray is gorgeous, but I only recommend it when I want to see a bit more green coming through.

-I rarely refer to Sealskin in my Online Color Consulting, in fact, I’ve only suggested it one time (in 8000+ consults, whereas I’ve suggested Urbane Bronze hundreds of times).
-Let’s find out why it may or MAY NOT be the color you’re looking for…
+I rarely refer to Sealskin in my Online Color Consulting; in fact, I’ve only suggested it once (in 11,000+ consults), whereas I’ve suggested Urbane Bronze hundreds of times.
+Let’s find out why it may or may not be the color you’re looking for…

-- Sealskin has an LRV of 6, making it more on par with Black Fox (for comparing), as it’s DARKER than Urbane Bronze, although it depends on what you want to use it for.
+- Sealskin has an LRV of 6, which is more in line with Black Fox (for comparison), though it’s darker than Urbane Bronze, depending on what you want to use it for.

-- These colors are similar as they harbor a green undertone.
+- These colors are similar as they harbor a green undertone (Sealskin is super duper passive).

 - Urbane Bronze tends to suit more interior and exterior finishes than Sealskin, making it a more versatile color.